pacificclimate/station-data-portal/docs/user/root.rst

 ^^^^^^^^

-The **Networks** tab lists details of all networks, showing their colour coding on the map.
+The **Networks** tab lists details of all networks, showing their colour coding on the map and a count of the stations associated with them.
 It serves as a legend to the map.

 .. figure:: ./images/networks-tab.png

-   **Networks** tab
+   **Networks** *tab*

 Unexpected behaviour
 ^^^^^^^^^^^^^^^^^^^^